Continuous-Data/AzDoAPITools/README.md

 ## Requirements

-- Powershell 5.0
+- Powershell 5.1

 ## Module Dependancies

 [Powershell-YAML](https://www.powershellgallery.com/packages/powershell-yaml) is required if you want to create \*.yml files with this Module.
-If you have a different method to convert a PSObject to YAML this module is optional.
-The module is capable of delivering a PSObject with all YAML components inside found in your Task Group / Definition.
+The module is capable of delivering a PSObject with all YAML components inside found in your Task Group / Definition if you wish to use a different convert to YAML tool.

 ## installation

-Install this module from the Powershell Gallery
+Install this module from the [Powershell Gallery](https://www.powershellgallery.com/packages/AzdoAPITools) or by performing `Install-Module -Name AzdoAPITools`

 ## First Time use